What is NPS? (Net Promoter Score definition)

 The more data you can collect and analyse alongside your NPS score, the more you’ll be able to understand what’s driving your customer experience, allowing you to prioritise your improvements to have the biggest impact on your customers.

-Layering together customer churn data with customer experience metrics, such as NPS, can help you predict when a customer is likely to cancel your service.
-This can help you closer link your experience data (X-data) to operation data (O-data) such as renewal rates, and It can help you win CX champions with senior leaders.
-In the past, creating a customer churn model was the work of advanced statisticians, but with Qualtrics Predict iQ, you can set up a model and start identifying customers who are likely to leave and have a customer care team to follow up with them.
+In the past, creating a customer churn model was the work of advanced statisticians, but with Qualtrics® Predict iQ, you can set up a model and start identifying customers who are likely to leave and have a customer care team to follow up with them.

-Segmenting your customer’s NPS scores is a great way to see if you notice patterns and find ways to improve certain touchpoints or experiences.
+Segmenting your customer’s NPS scores is a powerful way to see if you notice patterns that suggest ways to improve certain touchpoints or experiences.
 Segmentation can be done by behaviour, demographic, social class, or market.
-You can use NPS scores along the customer journey to ask for feedback through the customer’s preferred channel, at the right moment, and monitor metrics over time.